Beautiful landscape photos capture the spirit of nature with swaths of natural scenery.

 14. Dig the Desert

-Deserts and sand dunes are an amazing natural phenomenon.
+Deserts and dunes are amazing natural phenomena.

 Capturing the qualities of each isn’t difficult.
 And it makes for great landscape photography.